brianvanburken/playground/README.md

-# Techday BEMIT
+# Toolkit generator

-This is the repository for the techday BEMIT.
 This repository will generate a static site and the toolkit.

 ## Getting started